 I try to take care of myself the best that I can, considering that my own life is not the only life I take care of.
 My greatest fear is to not be around for my children long enough for them to be young adults, at least.
 They’re still very young.

 Since I was diagnosed, I feel the clock ticking.
-Everytime I have hypoglycemic attack and recover, I feel the clock ticking.
+Every time I have a hypoglycemic attack and recover, I feel the clock ticking.
 And now, every time I have chest pain which causes me to stop what I’m doing, take nitroglycerin tablets, and hope to feel well enough to continue with the rest of my day, I feel the clock ticking.
 People try to downplay what I am going through, try to tell me everything’s going to be alright, but I know that I am walking a balance beam, one foot carefully in front of the other, as time passes.

 There is no way to downplay the knowledge that the only thing that is keeping you alive is medicine.
 You stare life in the face, squarely, and see it as a path with an ending which is definite.
 You try to make the most of it because you don’t know when that ending’s coming.
 This is what life is like when you’re acutely aware that you are living it on borrowed time.